apexatoll/aoc-cli/README.md

 ## Vim Integration

-if you use vim you may wish to set a keybinding to automatically run your code and submit it for validation once you have solved a puzzle.
+If you use vim you may wish to set a keybinding to automatically run your code and submit it for validation once you have solved a puzzle.

 Using Ruby as an example, you could add the following line to your .vimrc: